sahil-kale/autoglide/body_rate_controller/sys_id/readme.md

 ### Model Simplifications
 From the above equations, we can make several simplifications to the model in order to focus on the body angular rates ($\omega = [\,p,\; q,\; r\,]$) as the primary states of interest for the body-rate controller.

 - We can conclude that the velocity state has a non-trivial impact on control surface effectiveness, as it's directly related to dynamic pressure ($\bar{q} = \frac{\rho V^2}{2}$).
 This implies that the identified model will be valid only within a certain range of airspeeds (or dynamic pressures).
 As a result, we may need to perform system identification at multiple trim conditions to cover the full flight envelope, and schedule a controller gain based on airspeed or dynamic pressure.
 In effect, the system is linear parameter varying (LPV), but we can treat it as a set of LTI systems at various operating points and remove the dependency on velocity from the state vector.

 - The body-rate controller within this autopilot is intended to operate within a coordinated flight regime, where sideslip ($\beta$) is maintained at or close to zero.
 As a result, we can remove sideslip from the state vector, and treat it as a disturbance that is rejected by the outer-loop controller.

 - In steady, coordinated flight, the aircraft’s angle of attack ($\alpha$) is largely determined by its pitch attitude ($\theta$) and flight path angle, rather than being an independent state variable.
 In other words, $\alpha$ varies slowly and predictably with $\theta$ for small perturbations around trim.
-Because the body-rate controller operates at a much faster timescale than changes in $\alpha$, and because $\alpha$’s influence on aerodynamic derivatives is already captured through the dependence on airspeed (via dynamic pressure), we can effectively absorb its variation into the same gain-scheduling framework used for velocity.
-This allows us to omit $\alpha$ from the state vector without losing meaningful fidelity for inner-loop control design.
+Because the body-rate controller operates at a much faster timescale than changes in $\alpha$, and because $\alpha$’s influence on aerodynamic derivatives is already captured through the dependence on airspeed (via dynamic pressure) and trim condition, we can omit $\alpha$ from the state vector and treat its effect as being absorbed into the gain-scheduling over operating points.

+- However, even within this simplified representation, the trim bank angle $\phi$ (or equivalently, the associated load factor $n_z$ in a coordinated turn) changes the trim body rates $(p_0, q_0, r_0)$ and therefore the linearized body-rate dynamics through the inertial coupling terms in the equations of motion.
+To capture both straight–and–level and banked coordinated turn behavior, we treat the identified $(A, B)$ matrices as weakly dependent on bank angle and perform system identification at multiple trim conditions (e.g., $\phi \approx 0^\circ$ and a representative turning bank angle).

 ### Bank Angle and Coordinated Turn Kinematics